johnshew/Minimal-UWP-MVVM-CRUD/README.md

-# THIS IS NO LONGER MAINTAINED.
+# THIS IS NO LONGER MAINTAINED

 It has been left here and available as a reference.
 Other related resources and files may no longer be available.